 - 2014: 140 countries have abandoned the death penalty which Amnesty started campaigning for in 1961.

 - 2014: Amnesty campaigned for a global Arms Trade Treaty (ATT) for 20 years – it finally was established on december 12th 2014.

 - They have been accused of selection bias – meaning they choose to accuse non-Western countries or Western-supported countries, of human rights violations.
 They are also criticised for publishing false facts and inaccuracies.
 Governments that have criticised AI of this, includes: Israel, The Demographic Republic of Congo, China, Vietnam, USA and Russia.

 - They have also been criticised for their stands on sex workers.
 First they supported the criminalisation of sex workers, but after critiscm they ended up supporting both the decriminalisation of sex workers and sex buyers.

-Amnesty International(AI) has received a lot of critiscm over the years by a lot of different people, countries and institutions.
+Over the years, Amnesty International(AI) has received criticism by different people, countries and institutions.
 Some of the critics are the following: